emdb-empiar/styled/README.md

 styled.styled.StyleError: Unknown style 'underline'
 ```

-(In case you're wondering, it should have been _underline*d*_ not _underline_.)
+(In case you're wondering, it should have been `underlined` not `underline`.)

-Which brings me to the tables of styles.
-These are borrowed from https://gitlab.com/dslackw/colored, by the way.
+Which brings us to the tables of styles.
+(These are borrowed from https://gitlab.com/dslackw/colored, by the way.)

 | *styles* |
 |--------|